Elvis Kamsoba: Sydney FC

 At the end of his contract at Melbourne Victory, Kamsoba departed the club and joined Sydney FC on a two-year contract.

 Sepahan

-Following a successful season with the harborside Sydney club, in which he contributed with 3 goals in 17 appearances Kamsoba departed the Sky Blues, with the club having accepted an transfer from Iranian club Sepahan, for an undisclosed amount.
+Following a successful season with the harbourside Sydney club, in which he contributed with 3 goals in 17 appearances Kamsoba departed the Sky Blues, with the club having accepted a transfer from Iranian club Sepahan, for an undisclosed six-figure amount.
+Kamsoba was released at the end of the season, having made only 15 appearances for Sepahan, the majority of which were sporadic, and off the bench.